Extraltodeus/3DGravity-simulator/README.md

 space/left shift for Up/Down

-Right click to release the mouse
+Right click to release the mouse in order to use the UI on the left.

+You can change the stars densities, sizes and initial speed.

+You can also set the global gravity constant or even use a negative one, anchore a star, have everything only on a 2D pane, pause/unpause the physics and stop everything where it is.

 ![Screenshot](grav1.png?raw=true)